 Students in the graduate program have the opportunity to develop expertise in relation to specific concentration areas.
-The program has four concentrations from which to choose:
+The program has three concentrations from which to choose:

 - Appropriate Technology – Focuses on development and use of sustainable or “green” technologies, with an emphasis on renewable energy systems.
 The program is widely recognized for the contributions made by faculty and students in the arena of energy research, energy policy, and other sustainable waste and resource management technologies.

-- Building Science – Recognized for its emphasis on energy efficient building design, construction and testing, as well as on use of alternative building materials.
+- Sustainable Building Design and Construction – Recognized for its emphasis on energy efficient building design, construction and testing, as well as on use of alternative building materials.
 This concentration focuses on efficient building systems and the relationship between buildings and occupant comfort and health, as well as on developing students’ project management capabilities.

-- Renewable Energy Engineering – Designed for individuals with undergraduate degrees in engineering or the physical sciences who are interested in a program with a strong technical emphasis on renewable energy system design, monitoring and analysis.
+- Renewable Energy Engineering – Designed for individuals with undergraduate degrees in engineering, mathematics or the physical sciences who are interested in a program with a strong technical emphasis on renewable energy system design, monitoring and analysis.

 Required Entrance Exam: GRE (score must be no more than 5 years old)

 Required number of references to specify in the online form: 3